Perl: Implementation

 At compile time, the interpreter parses Perl code into a syntax tree.
 At run time, it executes the program by walking the tree.
 Text is parsed only once, and the syntax tree is subject to optimization before it is executed, so that execution is relatively efficient.
 Compile-time optimizations on the syntax tree include constant folding and context propagation, but peephole optimization is also performed.

 Perl has a Turing-complete grammar because parsing can be affected by run-time code executed during the compile phase.
-Therefore, Perl cannot be parsed by a straight Lex/Yacc lexer/parser combination.
-Instead, the interpreter implements its own lexer, which coordinates with a modified GNU bison parser to resolve ambiguities in the language.
+The code cannot be parsed by a straight Lex/Yacc lexer/parser.
+To resolve ambiguities in the language the interpreter must implement its own lexer to coordinate with a modified GNU bison parser.

-It is often said that "Only perl can parse Perl," meaning that only the Perl interpreter (perl) can parse the Perl language (Perl), but even this is not, in general, true.
+It is often said that "Only perl can parse Perl", meaning that only the Perl interpreter (perl) can parse the Perl language (Perl), but even this is not, in general, true.
 Because the Perl interpreter can simulate a Turing machine during its compile phase, it would need to decide the halting problem in order to complete parsing in every case.
 It is a longstanding result that the halting problem is undecidable, and therefore not even Perl can always parse Perl.
 Perl makes the unusual choice of giving the user access to its full programming power in its own compile phase.
 The cost in terms of theoretical purity is high, but practical inconvenience seems to be rare.

 Other programs that undertake to parse Perl, such as source-code analyzers and auto-indenters, have to contend not only with ambiguous syntactic constructs but also with the undecidability of Perl parsing in the general case.
 Adam Kennedy's PPI project focused on parsing Perl code as a document (retaining its integrity as a document), instead of parsing Perl as executable code (that not even Perl itself can always do).
 It was Kennedy who first conjectured that "parsing Perl suffers from the 'halting problem'," which was later proved.

 Perl is distributed with over 250,000 functional tests for core Perl language and over 250,000 functional tests for core modules.
 These run as part of the normal build process and extensively exercise the interpreter and its core modules.
-Perl developers rely on the functional tests to ensure that changes to the interpreter do not introduce software bugs; additionally, Perl users who see that the interpreter passes its functional tests on their system can have a high degree of confidence that it is working properly.
+Perl developers rely on the functional tests to ensure that changes to the interpreter do not introduce software bugs; further, Perl users who see that the interpreter passes its functional tests on their system can have a high degree of confidence that it is working properly.